 I am a big believer in giving back to my community.
 Here are six simple donated baby quilts to the local crisis pregnancy center that I made.
 As I make these quilts, they get donated in batches of 6 – 12 to two local pregnancy centers.

 The blocks are a mix of flannel and cotton with the batting being scraps left over from my own projects.
 The backing is usually a flannel or child print cotton.
 They are tied with yarn.
-People know that I make many of these annually so much of the supplies are donated to me for this purpose.
+People know that I make many of these annually so many of the supplies are donated to me for this purpose.

 Nine 9.5” cotton or flannel squares (3 rows of 3 squares each)